Ten Essential Rules I Live (And Write Fiction) By

 3. One thing at a time.

-With two young children, my life is a series of half-completed projects.
-It takes me so long to finish something because I’m usually multi-tasking or have little hands pulling at me for attention.
+With two children, my life is a series of half-completed projects.
+It takes me so long to finish something because I’m usually multi-tasking or have hands pulling at me for attention.
 While multitasking often comes with the territory as a working parent, I know that if I make a conscious effort to focus and finish one thing at a time, the day runs much more smoothly.

 Luckily, I don’t have the same issue with writing, focusing on only one book at a time.
 I don’t have multiple half-finished manuscripts stuffed in drawers or in hidden in the depths of my laptop and I advise my writing students to adopt the same approach.
-Why?
-Because working on one manuscript at a time means you’re more likely to finish it.

 Question: If you could only write and publish one book in your whole life, what would it be?